Net international investment position: Debtor nations

 This is a list of debtor nations of the world sorted by their net international investment positions (NIIPs) per capita.
 A debtor nation is a sovereign state that has a negative NIIP, i.e. a country that has net external liabilities, not net external assets.
 The table uses data from respective national government statistical agencies, Eurostat, or IMF.
 Though many do, a large portion of nations do not report data to the IMF.
-Note that parallel reports from government or international agencies may report vastly different data.
+Parallel reports from government or international agencies may report vastly different data.